MohamadAboud/FaceAB/README.md

 6. `mediapipe`: This library is used to process video streams in real-time, allowing the FaceAB software to recognize faces in live video feeds.

-7. `cvzone`: This is a Computer vision package that makes its easy to run Image processing and AI functions.
-At the core it uses OpenCV and Mediapipe libraries.

-8. `flet`: This library is a framework that allows building interactive multi-user web, desktop and mobile applications in `flutter language`.
+7. `flet`: This library is a framework that allows building interactive multi-user web, desktop and mobile applications in `flutter language`.

 In addition to these libraries, the FaceAB software also utilizes advanced machine learning algorithms, such as ***K-nearest neighbor (kNN)***, to accurately recognize faces .